-Further to this, It could take a long time for the program to regain momentum, particularly when the organisation traditionally undertakes big strategic planning cycles, up-front analysis and design activities, lengthy change control processes and with product deliverable locked in.
-Budget contingencies may be rapidly consumed with a temptation to invest money is sunk into additional analysis and planning activities of that were not part of the initial plan.
+Further to this, It could take a long time for the programs to regain momentum, particularly when an organisation traditionally undertakes big strategic planning cycles, up-front analysis and design activities, lengthy change control processes and product deliverables locked in.
+Budget contingencies may be rapidly consumed with money sunk into additional analysis and planning activities of that were not part of the initial plan.
 While these practices occur under the guise of reducing risk, the reality is that risk is increased as they reduce business agility.

 With the likelihood of a second wave of outbreaks, many organisations are disinclined to recommence programs due to concerns that they may need to be halted again.
 These are legitimate concerns for organisations with traditional governance when there is a high likelihood that organisations will be faced with another wave of changes just around the corner.

 If the last 2 months have taught us anything, it is that big upfront planning is wasteful in a dynamic, changing environment and best way to cope with complexity and uncertainty is to adopt an agile approach to strategic planning and look at smaller more frequent planning horizons to get faster feedback loops on market value and be ready to pivot if not meeting customer needs and expectations.

 Ability to pivot will be the new normal